Digital Processes | Interview

 You once called cities the most complex systems humans have ever created.
 How can we use algorithmic design tools to synthesize this complexity and inform the design of more intelligent urban plans?

-Cities—and those designing them—must undergo a fundamental shift in mindset.
+Cities, and those who design them, require a fundamental shift in mindset.
 Today, we can simulate weather conditions at a one-kilometer resolution, track mobility patterns with precision, and model robotic construction in unprecedented detail.
-The ability to test complex scenarios in controlled environments is transformative, yet architecture and urban design have yet to fully engage with the depth of these possibilities.
-Buildings and cities are intricate systems that demand synthesis across multiple logics and data streams—far beyond isolated algorithms or aesthetic intuition.
+This capacity to test complex scenarios in controlled environments has changed what is possible, yet architecture and urban design still need to engage more fully with these possibilities.
+Buildings and cities operate as intricate systems that demand synthesis across multiple logics and data streams, far beyond isolated algorithms or aesthetic intuition.

 “Buildings and cities are intricate systems that demand synthesis across multiple logics and data streams—far beyond isolated algorithms or aesthetic intuition.”